stephaniereinders/BudgetTracker/README.md

 The BudgetTracker allows you to keep track of your account balance and how much you spend on different budget categories.
 The budget categories are Housing, Food, Car, Clothing, Entertainment, and Other.

 ### Functionality
-- When you create a new BudgetTracker, tell it the starting balance of the account.
+- Specificy the starting balance when you create a new BudgetTracker.
 The starting balance will then be allocated to the different budget categories.
 - View the current balance of the account and the balances of each budget category.
 - Keep track of withdrawals from the account and assign each withdrawal to a budget category.
 - Keep track of deposits to the account and allocate the deposited amount across the budget categories.